marklogic-community/pipes/docker/README.md

 ## Getting the image

 The Pipes image is hosted on DockerHub.
-Assuming you already have a DockerHub account, first make sure you are logged-in.
+Assuming you already have a DockerHub account, first make sure you are logged in.

 ``docker login``